Learn how to access mental health services in Germany, including psychiatry, addiction counseling, eating disorder support, and crisis lines.

 - German mental health prevention and education programs

-- Emergency support and crisis lines
+- Emergency support and crisis lines in Germany

 - Useful resources